emmajanedrews/base-template/_posts/2017-12-29-who-will-our-market-favor-in-2018-buyers-or-sellers.md

 {% include pullquote.html %}

-For that couple, are we still in a seller’s market? **Just because homes are selling fairly quickly doesn’t mean your home doesn’t need to still be marketed.** There are a ton of buyers out there, but if the agents in our area don’t know about your home, buyers might never find it.
-This couple eventually reached out to us and asked us to market their home, so from now on, all 12,000 people in or area will know about their home.&nbsp;
+For that couple, are we still in a seller’s market? **Just because homes are selling fairly quickly doesn’t mean your home doesn’t need to be marketed.** There are a ton of buyers out there, but if the agents in our area don’t know about your home, buyers might never find it.
+This couple eventually reached out to us and asked us to market their home, so from now on, all 12,000 people in our area will know about their home.&nbsp;

 On the flip side, we’re going to argue that for our buyers—or the folks who work with Carolina Real Estate Experts—it’s a buyer’s market.
 This is because **we focus on getting our buyers priority access to all the better deals out there the second they come on the market** so they avoid entering multiple offer situations with other buyers.&nbsp;